seL4/microkit/docs/manual.md

 The **priority** determines which of the runnable PDs to schedule.
 A PD is runnable if one of its entry points has been invoked and it has budget remaining in the current period.
 Runnable PDs of the same priority are scheduled in a round-robin manner.

-The **passive** determines whether the PD is passive.
+**Passive** determines whether the PD is passive.
 A passive PD will have its scheduling context revoked after initialisation and then bound instead to the PD's notification object.
 This means the PD will be scheduled on receiving a notification, whereby it will run on the notification's scheduling context.
 When the PD receives a *protected procedure* by another PD or a *fault* caused by a child PD, the passive PD will run on the scheduling context of the callee.

-## Virtual Machine {#vm}
+## Virtual Machines {#vm}

 A *virtual machine* (VM) is a runtime abstraction for running guest operating systems in Microkit.
 It is similar to a protection domain in that it provides a thread of control that executes within an isolated virtual address space.